 3. Copy and Paste your tag into the designated area of code.

-To recreate your cart contents, create your OrderContents field in your existing field group.
-Instead of a text field, create a contact content block (CCB).
-This allows for the information for each shoppers cart to be dynamically generated as their orders are placed.
+To display the cart items, create a CartItems profile field in the existing profile field group.
+Instead of a text field, create a Contact Content Block (CCB).
+This allows for the information from each customer's cart to be dynamically generated as their orders are placed.

-- NOTE: A data type of Contact Content Block (CCB) segments, allow you to pass segmentation information, including HTML, to populate a section of an email.
-For example, passing the product layout HTML to display a customers ordered items.
+- NOTE: A data type of Contact Content Block (CCB) allows you to pass data, including HTML, to populate a section of an email.
+For example, passing the product layout HTML to display a customer's ordered items.

 Populate this area of code for every item in the cart.
 In this example, there is only one item in our cart.

 - Locate your cart contents in the HTML.